intro-skipper/skipme.db-plugin/README.md

 ## Submitting segments to the database

 - Open Segment Editor and select a series / movie
+    - For shows, select the desired season & episode
-- Select the desired segment to submit
+- Hover over the segment you would like to submit
 - Click the share button and await confirmation